 Antidepressants are the third most-prescribed drugs in the United States.
-Antidepressants, the drugs that relieve the symptoms of depression, were first developed in the 1950s and have been used regularly since then.
+Antidepressants, the drugs that relieve the symptoms of depression, were first developed in the 1950s and have been extensively used since then.
 There are many different types of antidepressants available today.
-The two most common groups are: Selective Serotonin Reuptake Inhibitors (SSRIs) and Tricyclic Antidepressants (TCAs).
+The two most valuable classes are Selective Serotonin Reuptake Inhibitors (SSRIs) and Tricyclic Antidepressants (TCAs).

 Tricyclic antidepressants are a class of antidepressant drugs first used in the 1950s.
 They are named after the drugs' molecular structure, which contains three rings of atoms.
-Tricyclic antidepressants are one of the oldest classes of antidepressants and are still used extensively.
+Tricyclic antidepressants are one of the oldest classes of antidepressants and are still widely used.
 Before the introduction of Selective Serotonin Reuptake Inhibitors, TCAs were the standard treatment for depression.